HuttonN/Strathclyde/CS808_Computer_Security_Fundamentals/Week_2/Questions/My_questions/Cryptography_Overview_questions.md

 <details>
 <summary>
-1. Describe a traditional crptographic set up when considering the sending of messages
+1. Describe a traditional cryptographic set up when considering the sending of messages
 </summary>

 Three of the key names that you might hear in relation to cryptography include Alice, Bob, and Eve.